Cato the Younger: Before the civil war

 The return of Caesar from Spain in June of 60 BC forced Caesar too to choose: he either could enter the city and give up his command to stand for the consulship or he would retain the command in hopes for a triumph, per the law passed during Cato's tribunate.
-Caesar requested dispensation from the law from the senate – such dispensations were "regularly granted in order to foster stability and cohesion within [the senatorial class]" – but Cato proceeded to filibuster the request.
+Caesar requested dispensation from the law from the senate – such dispensations were normal – but Cato proceeded to filibuster the request.
 In response, Caesar surprisingly gave up his triumph to stand for the consulship.
 Cato and his allies had tried to disincentivise Caesar's campaign by assigning the next year's consuls to an unimportant job in Italy.
 They also sought to get an opponent – Cato's son-in-law Marcus Calpurnius Bibulus – elected as Caesar's consular colleague, including by ignoring their own anti-bribery positions when matching the enormous bribes paid out by Caesar and his allies.
 In the end, both Caesar and Bibulus were elected as consuls for 59 BC.

 Cato's successful opposition to Pompey and Crassus seemed to forebode poorly for Caesar's chance on his entrance to the consulship.
-"Denied the option of proceeding as a regular traditional consul if he wanted to get anything done...
-[Caesar] therefore entered into an unusual three-way alliance... with Pompey and Crassus", today known as the First Triumvirate.
+Faced with this obstructionism and his need to make a success of his consulship, Caesar responded by forming an alliance with Pompey and Crassus, today known as the First Triumvirate.
 Caesar would play the junior partner and, as a middleman, ensure that Pompey and Crassus (who were themselves rivals) could cooperate.